 Enable Multi-Factor Authentication (MFA)

-This guide explains how to enable Multi-Factor Authentication (MFA) for an entity in the Partner Portal.
+This guide explains how to enable Multi-Factor Authentication (MFA) for an entity in the Portal.

-- You must have an entity in the Partner Portal
+- You must have an entity in the Portal

-- You must be an administrator in the Partner Portal
+- You must be an administrator in the Portal

 Enabling MFA on your entity will affect all your users, as well as any entities under your account.
 It will also make sure that any user accessing your entity must be MFA compliant.